About the service¶

 Three CPU partitions are available on Manneback: The default one (Def) which is opened to everyone,

-to the IRMP/CP3 users.
+keira which is open to everyone but NAPS users have a higher priority there, and GPU partitions.
 The GPU nodes are grouped into two GPU partitions: gpu and cp3-gpu.

 Note that you can specify

-#SBATCH –partition=Def,Zoe to submit a job that will run on the
+#SBATCH -–partition=Def,cp3 to submit a job that will run on the

 earliest available partition.